 In 2015, life expectancy in Greece was 81.1 years, slightly above the EU average of 80.6.

-From 2012 to 2016, Greek scientific publications have grown significantly in terms of research impact, surpassing both the EU and global average.
+From 2012 to 2016, Greek scientific publications have grown significantly in terms of research impact.

-Around 82% of the population used the internet regularly in 2017.
+Around 82% of the population used the internet regularly in 2017 in Greece.

 In 2017, spending on research and development (R&D) in Greece reached an all-time high of €2 billion, equal to 1.1% of GDP.

-Since 2017, Hellenic Polytheism, or Hellenism, has been legally recognised as an actively practised religion in Greece.
+Since 2017, Hellenic Polytheism, or Hellenism, has been legally recognized as an actively practiced religion in Greece.

 In 2018, Yorgos Lanthimos received Academy Award nominations for Best Picture and Best Director for The Favourite.